ajsgiri/transcriptic/README.md

-Coding challenge from Transcriptic
+# Coding challenge from Transcriptic

 # Objective
-Display data from a sample json file
+Display data from a sample json file <br />

-# General Approach Summary
+# General Approach Summary <br />
-Demonstrated familiarity with React
+Demonstrated familiarity with React <br />
-Parsed json data into the accepted format for charting tool, react-vis
+Parsed json data into the accepted format for charting tool, react-vis <br />

 # User Guide: <br />
   1. Download repository by pressing the clone or download drop down <br />